17 Of The Greatest And Most Famous Lesbian Singers Of All Time

 Kiyoko’s hit single “Girls Like Girls” quickly became a popular lesbian anthem when it was released in 2015.
 Since then, Kiyoko’s electro-pop style has continued to be a favorite for young LGBT fans.

-This lesbian singer has never shied away from her identity: Kiyoko has shared that she knew she was gay when she was as young as six years old.
+This lesbian singer has never shied away from her identity: Kiyoko has shared that she knew she was gay when she was as young as six years old

-8. Young M.A.
+9. Young M.A.

-9. Tegan and Sara
+10. Tegan And Sara

 The Canadian sibling duo gained critical acclaim for their sixth album, Sainthood, elevating them from teen alternative music to mainstream success.
 In 2013, Tegan and Sara released one of their biggest hits, “Closer,” a nostalgic love song that reminisces about simpler times.

-10. Kehlani
+11. Kehlani

 After leaving PopLyfe, Kehlani went through a period of extreme poverty and homelessness.
 However, they got another big break in 2013 when Nick Cannon offered them housing and studio time.

-11. Brandi Carlile
+12. Brandi Carlile

-12. Indigo Girls
+13. Indigo Girls

 Their first major album, Indigo Girls, came out in 1988 and featured their big hit “Closer To Fine.”
 The band has continued to stay active and has released music independently on their label since 2007.

-13. Brandy Clark
+14. Brandy Clark

-Before becoming famous as a singer, Clark wrote songs for many of today’s prominent female country singers, including Kacey Musgraves, Miranda Lambert, and Sheryl Crow.
+Before becoming famous, Clark wrote songs for many of today’s prominent female country singers, including Kacey Musgraves and Sheryl Crow.
+In 2012, Clark released three singles, including “Stripes,” which received critical acclaim and raised interest in her solo work.

-14. Syd
+15. Syd

-15. St. Vincent
+16. St. Vincent

-St. Vincent has had a notable influence on the pop-rock genre over the past decade, co-writing popular songs such as “Cruel Summer” and releasing her own successful solo albums and singles.
+Annie Clark, popularly known as St. Vincent, has had a notable influence on the pop-rock genre over the past decade.
+She has co-written popular songs such as “Cruel Summer” (Taylor Swift) and released her own successful solo albums and singles, including “Cheerleader” and “Cruel.”

-16. Lesley Gore
+17. Lesley Gore

 Gore never went out of her way to hide her sexuality and hosted the PBS program In The Life, a show that focused on LGBTQIA+ issues.

-17. Arlo Parks
+18. Arlo Parks

-Arlo Parks is an English R&B and indie-pop musician.
+Anaïs Oluwatoyin Estelle Marinho, better known as Arlo Parks, is an English R&B and indie-pop musician.
 She is a talented singer and poet, and her music stands out with creative and distinctive lyrics.

 Parks’ debut album, Collapsed in Sunbeams, was released in 2021 and received high praise from critics.
 The album has since won multiple awards.
-Parks has been the opening act for artists such as Harry Styles and Billie Eilish.
+Parks has also been the opening act for artists such as Harry Styles and Billie Eilish.

 Summing Up Our List Of Famous Singers Who Are Lesbians